Easy Vegan White Bean Dip

 Top Tips

-• Creative serving ideas - pair this dip with my lime zest guacamole and classic pico de gallo salsa for a vibrant snack spread that’s perfect for gatherings or a cozy night in.
+• Creative serving ideas: Pair this dip with my lime zest guacamole and classic pico de gallo salsa for a vibrant snack spread that’s perfect for gatherings.
+Spread it on sandwiches as a healthier, vegan alternative to mayo, or try it in tacos, burritos, or vegan mushroom and pepper fajitas.

 Enjoy!